DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   on the Nano and Uno of the neil-hal branch to 27,724 bytes, 560 bytes less than the current master branch (28,284 at 10th May 2021).
   The symbol IO_NO_HAL is automatically defined for the Uno and Nano, but not for other architectures which are less limited by FLASH size.
 - HAL: Add hook for optional myHal.cpp file.
-The existing mySetup.h hook provides a place for system-specific initialisation that is to be permanently built into the CS, but is limited to specific directives and commands (e.g. SETUP("S 1 28 1"); to define a sensor).
+The existing mySetup.h hook provides a place for system-specific initialisation that is to be permanently built into the Command Station, but is limited to specific directives and commands (e.g. SETUP("S 1 28 1"); to define a sensor).
 For example, library #includes cannot be added to enable optional features.
 The myHal.cpp, however is expected to be a syntactically complete C++ module which may include #includes directives, and should have a definition of a function halSetup().
 When included in the build, the halSetup() function will be called during the startup of the Command Station,